adrianbanks/adrianbanks.github.io/_posts/2006-06-14-dns-error-when-adding-a-computer-to-a-domain.md

 The query was for the SRV record for _ldap._tcp.dc._msdcs.[domain]”
 </pre>

 After puzzling for ages as to why it wasn’t happy, I checked my IP settings and found the problem.
 Somehow, the IP settings had changed to a specified IP address instead of using DHCP.
-Changing thm back solved the problem straight away.
+Changing them back solved the problem straight away.